Lack of capacity invalidates will

 In 2003 Mr Bray’s aunt, Mrs Spalding, who died in 2008, aged 98, executed a Will bequeathing the majority of her estate (including her home), to Mr Bray.

-The final Will was executed the year before she died.
+The final will was executed the year before she died.
 Mr Pearce insisted that he was not interested in Mrs Spalding’s money and he had in fact provided her with a high level of care in her final years.

 When Mr Pearce failed to return the money, he was made bankrupt and a trustee in bankruptcy was instructed to find out what happened to the money from the estate.
 It was suggested that Pearce had tried to hide the money through a series of transactions involving various family members.
 Pearce said he had lost the money.

-At the High Court Pearce was committed to Pentonville Prison.
+Pearce was committed to Pentonville Prison.
 The judge was quoted as saying, “this is an extremely serious case of contempt of court covering a wide range of reprehensible conduct.”